Program Overview

 - Peace Corps Volunteer (and later employee)

-- Speech Pathologist
+- Speech-language Pathologist (requires certification)

-- Study Abroad Officer (at a university or private company)
+- Study Abroad Officer (at a university)

 - Technical Writer